billbrod/restaurant-map/README.md

     - [ ] right now just picking a tag, but should pick something reasonable in ontoogy
 - [x] add name when zoomed in on all the way
 - [x] add toggles for included fields
+- [x] filter by tag on map, not just list
 - [ ] add export to text, with toggles for which fields to include
+    - [ ] export button, one for geojson, one for text, which just exports current view (filtered etc)
 - [ ] check how exported geojson works with organic maps or osmand
+- [ ] add create / import backup, to run from command line
+    - [ ] import backup will overwrite everythign
+    - [ ] create backup will include all tables
+    - [ ] then create script that runs create backup regularly, git committing output
 - [x] show tags at top of page and filter them by tapping on them
 - [x] then [ch 4](https://github.com/tataraba/simplesite/blob/main/docs/04_Chapter_4.md)
 - [ ] add point: with all fields, autocomplete existing tags. add ability to put in either coordinates or address and geocode to other